marquee/proto/README.md

 Omitting the project name will result in a name following the format `proto-YYYYMMDD-N`, where `N` is an incremental counter starting at `1` and increasing until it is a unique project name for that folder.

 You can also load a Gisted project (see below for how to create one). `proto -ig <gist_id_or_url> [<name>]` will initialize a Proto project using the specified gist as the template, with the name specified in its `settings.json` or the optional specified name.

+To initialize a React project, which has a CDN-hosted copy of React library and some basic boilerplate instead of the usual libraries, use the `-r` flag when initializing: `proto -ir react_component`.

 ### Work on a project